-1. The minimum and maximum development densities in Subsection 19.302.4.C.1 are applicable for land divisions, replats that change the number of lots, and any development that would change the number of dwelling units on a lot.
-Development of a single detached dwelling a single family detached dwelling or accessory dwelling units is are exempt from the minimum and maximum density requirements.
-Middle housing, except for townhouses, is exempt from maximum density requirements.
+The minimum and maximum development densities in Subsection 19.302.4.C.1 are applicable for land divisions, replats that change the number of lots, and any development that would change the number of dwelling units on a lot.
+Development of a-One to Four Dwelling Units, Cottage Clusters, single-family detached dwelling or an accessory dwelling is are exempt from the minimum and maximum density requirements.